Sunrui0123/DDA-GTN/README.md

   > This file contains the graph convolution function, which is called at the model function.
 - methods.py
   > This file contains the function that calculates the average indicator value for the 50% discount cross validation.
+- casestudy_Mdata.py
+  > This file contains the code for predicting drug-disease associations in the entire data.
+- plt_log.py.py
+  > This file contains the function for the DDA-GTN model.

 ## 2.2 data
-The data is in zenodo, which contains all the input data for Mdataset's 5 cross validation on DDA-GTN.
+The data is in zenodo, which contains the input data for Mdataset's 5 cross validation on DDA-GTN.
 | Folder name      | Descriptions                                |
 | --------- | ----------------------------------- |
 | 5_C_D.csv     | drug-disease association <br>  CTD IDs -- MeSH IDs                     |